 I’ve tried to consider some of the things that have surprised me about life.
 These are things where my understanding or opinion has changed over the past couple of decades.
 Below is a brief list of the top ten.

 1. Life isn’t fair…at all.
-And you’ll never be able to change that; so, focus on helping those around you to fulfill your sense of obligation.
+And you’ll never be able to change that; so, focus on helping those around you to satiate the overwhelming sense of obligation you will grow to feel.

 2. It’s nature over nurture…case closed.
 You can do a lot to help channel human behavior, but all you’ll be doing is channeling the innate.
 So, focus on leveraging natural skills instead of spending too much time mitigating natural weaknesses.